How do I access Cipher?

 What is a NPE?

-NPE stands for Non-Practising Entity: a patenty-holding organisation that does not manufacture or produce goods.
-The following can be applicable under this defintion:
+NPE stands for Non-Practising Entity: a patent-holding organisation that does not manufacture or produce goods.
+The following can be applicable under this definition:

 • Law Firm